mozilla/coss/README.md

 	- run `python manage.py makemigrations`
 	- run `python manage.py migrate`
 	- create a superuser by running `python manage.py createsuperuser` and filling in sensible values
+	- create the pool of static assets for `whitenoise` to host, using `python manage.py collectstatic`

 ## Running Mezzanine